endergreen12/pjsekai-frida-scripts/README.md

 If you use these scripts for a video, please give credit

 You are not allowed to adapt the code of these scripts to other scripts or publish them as your own scripts

+These scripts also work in the English version, but the dialog size may be incorrect
 ## Scripts
 If the folder contains multiple scripts, use the one whose file name matches the game mode you want to apply
 ### Character Camera (scripts/custom-camera/character/)